joe-taylor/ckan-bcgov-terraform/README.md

 terraform do it's job.

 ## Notes about TFVars

 - Install path is relative to the root of this directory (the directory of this README file)

 ## Manual steps
-Some files are intentionally omitted from this install process as they are confidential.
-So follow the steps below

 1) source ${path.root}/${local.installPath}/venv/bin/activate;
 2) Provide the bcdc_licenses.json file in {installPath}/ckanext-bcgov/ckanext/bcgov/scripts/data/bcdc_licenses.json
 3) Then run solr indexing, (See #Solr)